Natasha Cloud: Washington Mystics

 Cloud was selected in the second round and 15th overall by the Washington Mystics in the 2015 WNBA draft.
 During her rookie season, she averaged 3.6 points, 2.8 rebounds, and 3.4 assists per game over an average of 19.3 minutes.

 In 2016, Cloud suffered a left hip injury during practice at the Verizon Center.

 On October 10, 2019, Cloud won her first WNBA championship.

 In June 2020, Cloud announced that she would forgo the 2020 WNBA season due to concerns regarding the COVID-19 pandemic and a desire to focus on social justice advocacy.

 Phoenix Mercury

 After playing for the Mystics for nine years, Cloud signed to the Phoenix Mercury in 2024.

 On February 2, 2025, Cloud was traded to the Connecticut Sun.
-The deal was originally reported as Cloud, Rebecca Allen, and the 12th pick in the 2025 WNBA draft being traded in exchange for Alyssa Thomas and Tyasha Harris; however, it was officially part of a larger four-team trade.
+The deal was originally reported as Cloud, Rebecca Allen, and the 12th pick in the 2025 WNBA draft for Alyssa Thomas and Tyasha Harris; however, it was officially part of a larger four-team trade.

 New York Liberty

 On March 16, 2025, Cloud was traded once again, this time to the New York Liberty for the 7th pick in the 2025 draft, and a first round draft pick in 2026.
+Cloud started 41 games for the New York Liberty in 2025, averaging 10.1 points, 5.1 assists, and 1.2 steals per game.

+Chicago Sky

+On May 4, 2026, Cloud signed a one-year, $550,000 contract, with the Chicago Sky.
+The general manager of the Chicago Sky, Jeff Pagliocca, said in a statement, "Natasha is one of the best passers and defenders in the league.
+She fits with the other proven winners on our roster."
+During a game against the Indiana Fever on August 23, Cloud was involved in a verbal altercation with former NBA player Enes Kanter, who was sitting courtside and walked onto the court.
+Kanter had been involved in an anti-trans campaign surrounding the WNBA and was wearing a shirt with similar messaging.
+The incident resulted in Kanter being escorted from the arena.